BCS Examination: Viva voce (interview)

 Candidates who pass the written phase successfully are qualified for the interview commonly known as viva voce.
 Success rate in this rigorous phase is quite lower than other phases.
-Current marks allocation for viva voce is 200.
+Current marks allocation for viva voce is 100.

 Final selection

-BPSC selects the candidates on the basis of the aggregated marks of the written exam (obtained marks out of 900) and viva voce (obtained marks out of 200).
+BPSC selects the candidates on the basis of the aggregated marks of the written exam (obtained marks out of 900) and viva voce (obtained marks out of 100).
 BPSC makes a merit list for those who obtain pass marks in the written and viva exam.
 Preliminary marks are not considered in this regard.
 Previously, 45% of the selection was made on the basis of merit and rest 55% according to several quotas, but now that the quota system has been cancelled, 100% of the selection is based on merit.
 BPSC recommends the selected qualified candidates to the Ministry of Public Administration.
 The ministry publishes the gazette of the selected candidates after a rigorous inspection of medical tests by DGHS, Police verification and NSI verification.
 Generally, the entire process from the advertisement to the final date of joining takes one year.

-BCS cadre salary
+Salary Structure

 In the new pay scale, the highest basic pay is Tk 78,000 while the minimum basic is Tk 8,250.
-An officer who joins government service through the BCS examination will now get a basic pay of Tk 22,000, besides getting house rent in accordance with the area of residence and medical reimbursements.
+An officer who joins government service through the BCS examination gets a basic pay of Tk 22,000, besides getting house rent in accordance with the area of residence and medical reimbursements.